joseph-r-hamilton/joseph-r-hamilton.github.io/_posts/2018-01-12-Last-Dry-Run.md

 in R.  But... it is slightly different enough to have given me a bit of work to understand it.
 The interesting thing is apparently there are some ways it improved upon the behavior in R.

+EDIT...

+Now, there are a couple of things for this dry run that are simply different from previous trips.

+How could I have truly tested the main experiences of the commute if I didn't do of the typical commuter things?
+It'd be like going to the Alps and not any skiing.
+Or going to South Africa and visiting no wildlife.

+What experience have I been avoiding?

+Using the laptop while on the train.

+To be honest, I am not certain I'll be doing more if it.
+I've seen folk doing it.
+Maybe I'll be more like everyone else when I have stuff I want to wrap up or explore.
+But, you just end up being so cramped and squished.
+But I've proven it in, so to speak.
+I'm typing this up as others board the train.

+The other thing is that this was the first time I'm returning in the same pattern as I'll be doing for the next few weeks.
+I made the walk in 18 minutes.
+Doable at a fast clip.
+But pointless.
+There's an oddity with the train schedules.
+There are lots of trains outbound between five and six.
+But half or more have express segments, passing many stops including mine.
+If I don't get on a train shortly after 5, the next viable one is at about a quarter to six.